regmtait/regmtait.co.uk/_projects/digital-transformation.md

 categories: featured website
 description: Design and front end development for Digital Transformation
 meta-title: Design, branding and web development for Digital Transformation and Intranets
-excerpt: Design for Digital Transformation—enterprise intranets and business intelligence
+excerpt: Enterprise intranets and business intelligence for Cloud2

 client:
 - Cloud2